PEG Tube Placement

 PEG tube placement is usually done under local anesthesia and sedation.
 You will have an intravenous line (IV) started in your hand or arm so you can receive fluids and medicines.
-You may be given pain medication and medication to make you your IV.
+You may be given pain medicine and medicine to make you sleepy your IV.
 You may also be given antibiotics through your IV.